Osteoporosis

 Key nutritional supplements

 • Calcium (800-1,000 mg per day of supplemental calcium is generally added to diets that commonly provide between 500-700 mg calcium per day): Many trials have investigated the effects of calcium on bone mass.
 Although calcium supplements alone are insufficient to prevent osteoporosis, they can help.
-Though some of the research remains controversial, the protective effect of calcium on bone mass is one of very few health claims permitted by the U.S. Food and Drug Administration.
+Although some research is controversial, the protecting nature of calcium on bone mass is one of very few health claims permitted by the FDA.
 A review of the research shows that calcium supplementation plus hormone replacement therapy is much more effective than hormone replacement therapy without calcium.

 Other nutritional supplements that may be helpful